anonylabo/CDSM/README.md

-# Conditional Fourier Diffusion
+This repository contains the experiments used in our paper on covariance estimation with CDSM.

-This repository contains the experiments used in our paper on sliding-window covariance estimation.
-This is a minimal public subset; datasets and generated assets are not included.
-For step-by-step reproduction, start with `notebooks/reproduce_thesis.ipynb` and use `notebooks/paper.ipynb` as the full command log.
+For step-by-step reproduction, start with `notebooks/reproduce_experiment.ipynb` and use `notebooks/paper.ipynb` as the full command log.

 ## 1. Environment Setup